Daxziz/NissanConnectEV-Homey/README.md

 * Flow cards to start and stop the climate control.
 * Flow card to start the charging of the car.

-* = NissanConnect EV was previously known as Nissan Carwings.
+*=NissanConnect EV was previously known as Nissan Carwings.

 ## Installation
 Use the [Homey App Store]([https://homey.app/en-dk/apps/homey-pro/]) to install the app on your Homey Pro.